CleverTap/clevertap-ios-sdk/README.md

         end
         ```

-        To install in a WatchOS app extension target, add the following to your Podfile:
+        To install in a watchOS app extension target, add the following to your Podfile:

         ```
         target 'YOUR_WATCH_EXTENSION_TARGET_NAME' do